nlesc-sherlock/concept-search/README.md

 pandas Flask Flask-cors nltk vincent elasticsearch sklearn

-## janneke
+## termsuggester

-The janneke python package contains a pipeline to use different methods to find suggestions for a term.
+The termsuggester python package contains a pipeline to use different methods to find suggestions for a term.
 The pipeline uses several term-search methods to get suggestions.
 The term-search methods are configured and instanciated by the user.
 The suggestions from the various term-search methods are aggregated.
 The aggregation method can be selected by the user.